heart

 Family status: The presence of children—particularly young children—increases the number of caring trips and the need for routes to accommodate these needs (Crane, 2007).

-Geographic location: Locations differ in terms of safety.
+Geographic location: Locations differ in safety.
 New design features have made transportation safer.
-These include designated waiting areas [DWAs], transparent bus shelters, emergency intercoms and surveillance mechanisms, and alternative services and routes, such as request-stop programs, allowing users to disembark from the bus at locations closer to their final destination at night (Schulz et al., 1996).
+These include designated waiting areas, transparent bus shelters, emergency intercoms and surveillance mechanisms, and alternative services and routes, such as request-stop programs that allow nighttime users to disembark from the bus at locations closer to their final destination at night (Schulz et al., 1996).

 Conclusions